Term Structure Modeling under Volatility Uncertainty: Term Structure Movements

 In the presence of volatility uncertainty, we consider a family of probability measures, called \textit{set of beliefs}, where each measure represents a different belief about the volatility.
 In order to construct the set of beliefs, we consider all scenarios for the volatility which stay in a certain state space.
 That is, we consider all $\Sigma$-valued, $\mathbb{F}$-adapted processes $\sigma=(\sigma_t)_{t\geq0}$, where $\Sigma$ is a bounded and closed subset of $\mathbb{R}^{d\times d}$.
 For each such process $\sigma$, we define the process $B^\sigma=(B_t^\sigma)_{t\geq0}$ by

 and the measure $P^\sigma$ to be the law of the process $B^\sigma$, that is,

-We denote by $\mathcal{P}$ the collection of all such measures, which is termed the set of beliefs.
-For such a set of measures we can define a sublinear expectation $\hat{\mathbb{E}}$ by
+The set of beliefs is the collection of all such measures, denoted by $\mathcal{P}$.
+For such a set of measures we define the sublinear expectation $\hat{\mathbb{E}}$ by

 for all measurable random variables $\xi$ such that $\mathbb{E}_P[\xi]$ exists for all $P\in\mathcal{P}$.
 One can interprete $\hat{\mathbb{E}}$ as a worst-case measure or as a risk measure.
-The set of beliefs naturally leads to a $G$-Brownian motion and a $G$-expectation.
+The set of beliefs naturally leads to a $G$-expectation and a $G$-Brownian motion.
 By the results from \citet*[Theorem 54]{denishupeng2011}, we know that $\hat{\mathbb{E}}$ corresponds to the $G$-expectation on $L_G^1(\Omega)$ and the canonical process $B$ is a $d$-dimensional $G$-Brownian motion under $\hat{\mathbb{E}}$.
 The $G$-expectation is defined by a nonlinear partial differential equation.
 The letter $G$ refers to the nonlinear generator $G:\mathbb{S}^d\rightarrow\mathbb{R}$, which is given by

-where $\mathbb{S}^d$ denotes the space of all symmetric $d\times d$ matrices and $\cdot'$ denotes the transpose of a matrix. $L_G^1(\Omega)$ is the space of admissible random variables in the calculus of $G$-Brownian motion, on which we identify random variables that are equal \textit{quasi-surely}, that is, $P$-almost surely for all $P\in\mathcal{P}$.
+where $\mathbb{S}^d$ denotes the space of all symmetric $d\times d$ matrices and $\cdot'$ denotes the transpose of a matrix.
+We assume that $G$ is non-degenerate, i.e, there exists a constant $C>0$ such that $G(A)-G(B)\geq C\text{tr}(A-B)$ for all $A\geq B$.
+The space $L_G^1(\Omega)$ denotes the space of admissible random variables in the calculus of $G$-Brownian motion, on which we identify random variables that are equal \textit{quasi-surely}, that is, $P$-almost surely for all $P\in\mathcal{P}$.
 For further insights regarding the calculus of $G$-Brownian motion, the reader may refer to the book of \citet*{peng2019}. \begin{rem} As mentioned in the introduction, there are several approaches to model volatility uncertainty and a lot of extensions.
 In particular, there are extensions to spaces greater than $L_G^1(\Omega)$ and the other related spaces from this calculus.
-Yet we stick to the classical spaces to use all of the results from the literature on $G$-Brownian motion. \end{rem} In the presence of volatility uncertainty, term structure movements are driven by a $G$-Brownian motion.
+Yet we stick to the classical spaces to use all of the results from the literature on $G$-Brownian motion. \end{rem} As a consequence, term structure movements are driven by a $G$-Brownian motion in the presence of volatility uncertainty.
 That means, for all $T$, the forward rate dynamics are now given by